 Latest News and Issues:

 Raising revenue has become such a taboo subject in California politics, but restoring quality public higher education in California can be done.
-For the median California tax return (individual or joint), restoring the entire system while rolling back student fees to what they were a decade ago would cost $48 next April 15.
-Read "Financial Options for Restoring Quality and Access to Public Higher Education in California: 2012-13" at the Keep California's Promise website.
+For the median California tax payer, restoring the entire system while rolling back student fees to what they were a decade ago would cost $50 next April 15.
+Read "Financial Options for Restoring Quality and Access to Public Higher Education in California: 2013-14" at the Keep California's Promise website.